August 9, 2021

 - Date range

-Also, you can change the name of the analysis in the top-left corner of the interface.
+Also, you can change the name of the exploration in the top-left corner of the interface.

-To select a different date range, click the date in the top-left corner (below the analysis name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).
+To select a different date range, click the date in the top-left corner (below the exploration name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).

-Note: Metrics are disabled as variables in the Funnel Analysis of Google Analytics 4.
+Note: Metrics are disabled as variables in the Funnel Exploration of Google Analytics 4.
 The report always shows the number of users (and some related calculated metrics).

 If you want to compare how different groups of your users/visitors are behaving, you should include those segments in the Segments section first (I will later show how to add them to the actual report).

 You can choose from several segments that are already included or you can add your own.
 You can do that by clicking the plus icon: